Struggling with Milk blisters?

-4. Prevent infection ~ Use an antibacterial cream (Bacitracin) after nursing (wash again before next feed)
+4. Prevent infection: Use an antibacterial cream, (Bacitracin) after nursing (wash again before next feed)

-- Lecithin supplements
+- Lecithin supplements.

-- Massage your breasts with GSE (grapefruit seed extract)
+- Massage your breasts with GSE (grapefruit seed extract).

-- Vitamin E ointment (always remove before nursing)
+- Vitamin E ointment (always remove before nursing).

-- Keep your nipple moist with olive oil or lansinoh lotion
+- Keep your nipple moist, with olive oil or lansinoh lotion.

-- Avoid using soap on your nipples (your nipples produce natural oils for cleaning)
+- Avoid using soap on your nipples (your nipples produce natural oils for cleaning).

-Call your doctor if
+Call your doctor if:

-- You have fever
+- You have a fever.

 - If you have any oozing or pus coming from your nipple.